-There are chores you need to do in the home on a regular basis for your own and your families wellbeing and hygiene.
+There are chores you need to do in the home on a regular basis for your own and your family's wellbeing and hygiene.
 Consider writing a schedule and a rotor and involve everyone.
-As a basic indication this includes:
+As a basic indication, this includes:

-Have a set routine and order written down to follow so you do not forget chores and you stay focused.
-Do the cleaning in a set order consider what motivates you like listening to music as you clean.
+Have a set routine and order written down to follow, so you do not forget chores and you stay focused.
+Do the cleaning in a set order and consider what motivates you, like listening to music as you clean.
 Re-award yourself after cleaning the house.

 Give the bathroom and sink a wipe with antibacterial wipes.

-Be mindful of your personal care such as washing each day, looking after your oral health by brushing your teeth twice a day.
-Show or bath each day.
+Be mindful of your personal care, such as washing each day, looking after your oral health by brushing your teeth twice a day.
+Shower or bath each day.
 Wash your hair at least every couple of days.
 Wear deodorant.
-It is worth knowing you smell because of substances from bacteria breakdown causing an oar
+It is worth knowing that you smell because of substances from bacteria breakdown causing an aura.

 Try doing a certain number of chores once a week on a set day.

-Do the laundry being mindful of washing instructions, understanding the symbols, sorting the colours.
-Some fabrics like silks need hand washing as they are delicate.
-Be mindful of different wash setting that suite different fabrics, some are also more economical
+Do the laundry, being mindful of washing instructions, understanding the symbols, sorting the colours.
+Some fabrics, like silks, need hand washing as they are delicate.
+Be mindful of different wash settings that suit different fabrics, some are also more economical.

-Check out Ariel's laundry advice includes steps, how to sort clothes and washing symbols http://www.ariel.co.uk/en-gb/how-to-wash/how-to-do-laundry
+Check out Ariel's laundry advice, including steps, how to sort clothes and washing symbols. http://www.ariel.co.uk/en-gb/how-to-wash/how-to-do-laundry

-Give the bathroom a more thorougher clean including the toilet
+Give the bathroom a more thorough clean, including the toilet.

-Give the kitchen the same thorougher clean including the floor, cabinets and all appliances.
+Give the kitchen the same thorough clean, including the floor, cabinets and all appliances.

-Able Thrivean American site as part of their life skills section look at chores and the personal strategies people use for example if they are in a wheelchair due to a spinal cord injury.
-There are lots of videos giving strategies for different chores http://ablethrive.com/life-skills/chores
+Able Thriveis an American site as part of their life skills section.
+Look at chores and the personal strategies people use, for example, if they are in a wheelchair due to a spinal cord injury.
+There are lots of videos giving strategies for different chores. http://ablethrive.com/life-skills/chores